hmrc/mtd-self-employment/ISSUE_TEMPLATE.md

 **Note: Please read before raising an issue**.
-This repository's issues are reserved for **Technical** queries relating to the MTD-Self-Employment-API Only.
+This repository's issues are reserved for **Technical** queries relating to the MTD-Self-Employment API Only.
 If your issue falls into any of the below categories please contact SDST at SDSTeam@hmrc.gsi.gov.uk:
 - Issues relating to subscribing/registering to use the API Platform, MTD enrolment / de enrolment  / registration for VAT / BETA etc
 - Issues relating to OAuth2